flyck/astro-party/README.md

   - [ ] Fix all type-errors
   - [ ] 404 page doesnt work in subdirectories
 - Nice things
-  - [ ] Basic Transitions for buttons, fance slide-in of the whole menu
   - [ ] Modal gets closed when outside-area is clicked (escape & close button already work)
   - [ ] Do frontend input validation (not super relevant for this app)
   - [ ] Have better toast messages with a proper library ([js-snackbar](https://www.michaelmickelson.com/js-snackbar/)?)